sveljko/sveljko.github.io/_posts/2018-09-20-no_ticket_numbers_in_comments.md

 This is different from, say, referring to a standard by its code,
 like: `IETF RFC 3543` or `ITU-T Q.703:1992` (for some standards, you need to refer to year or version).
-You such things to "explain why you're doing something", or "why some constant(s) have some value(s)".
+You use such things to "explain why you're doing something", or "why some constant(s) have some value(s)".

 Also, providing a reference to a book or an article/paper, for example